Saturn Retrograde Is Here To Help You Get Your Sh*t Together

 Leslie Hale, psychic astrologer at Keen.com, says that the best way to handle this energy is to reframe any negative thinking.
 "For example, if you work in a job that you know is ending, focus on a new opportunity.
 If a breakup occurs in your personal life, the relationship has in all likelihood outlived its purpose," she says.
 "In this way, we can make this transit less stressful by focusing our energy on something positive and productive that you want to change."

 Until the end of October, it's all about your mindset.
-If we think positive, do good, and stay organized, the world (and beyond) will have our backs.
+If we think positive, do good, and stay organised, the world (and beyond) will have our backs.